 Ask your client about the exact media platforms they will be using the photos for.
-Normally if photos are ONLY used for social media or a website, the image size/quality resolution does not need to be as high definition as to when using them for print, large scale posters or billboards.
+Normally if photos are ONLY used for social media or a website, the image size/quality resolution does not need to be as high definition as when using them for print, large-scale posters or billboards.
 You can charge less for photos that will ONLY be used for the web.

 3. OFFER PREMIUM PRICE FOR FULL COPYRIGHTS

 Offer your client different levels of “Copyrights”.
-Photographers generally charge differently depending on which of the below copyright option a client requires.
+Photographers generally charge differently depending on which of the below copyright options a client requires.

 - Full Copyrights.
 You (the client) own the photos.
 This is great when a client wants to use the photos for commercial purposes.
 Example: print them on t-shirts/postcards/calendars/posters they sell or a massive national billboard campaign you are about to launch.
 Price: PREMIUM – Photographers will charge a premium price as they are giving away the copyrights to your business.

 - Specific Platform rights + industry-exclusive rights + time specific.
-In this scenario, you - the photographer - own the copyrights and offer the client the rights to use the photo for a specific platform (either internet, outdoor or print), industry-exclusive rights ( You - the photographer - will NOT sell the same photo to your industry competitors) and give you a specific time frame to use the photo.
-On this agreement, the client cannot sell the photo or use the photo as the main element on a product/service they sell.
+In this scenario, you – the photographer – own the copyrights and offer the client the rights to use the photo for a specific platform (either internet, outdoor or print), industry-exclusive rights ( You – the photographer – will NOT sell the same photo to your industry competitors) and give you a specific time frame to use the photo.
+In this agreement, the client cannot sell the photo or use the photo as the main element of the product/service they sell.
 Price: MEDIUM

 - Specific Platform rights + industry non-exclusive rights + time specific.
-In this scenario, the photographer will own the copyrights and offer you the rights to use the photo for a specific platform (either internet, outdoor or print), You - the photographer - will be able to sell the photo to your competitors and give you a specific time frame to use the photo.
-On this agreement, the client cannot sell the photo or use the photo as the main element on a product/service they sell.
+In this scenario, the photographer will own the copyrights and offer you the rights to use the photo for a specific platform (either internet, outdoor or print), You – the photographer – will be able to sell the photo to your competitors and give you a specific time frame to use the photo.
+In this agreement, the client cannot sell the photo or use the photo as the main element of the product/service they sell.
 Price: LOWEST OF ALL OPTIONS.

-- Rights for "transformative" work.
-In certain instances, the client may want to ensure they have the rights to “alter/edit/modify" a photograph with a new expression, meaning, or message.
-This is called "transformative work".
-The client wants the new photograph to be used for either promotional material including - for example - an exhibition catalogue, a billboard, or in a post on Twitter.
-Make sure you include this into your copyright agreement.
+- Rights for “transformative” work.
+In certain instances, the client may want to ensure they have the right to “alter/edit/modify” a photograph with a new expression, meaning, or message.
+This is called “transformative work”.
+The client wants the new photograph to be used for promotional material including – for example – an exhibition catalogue, a billboard, or a post on Twitter.
+Make sure you include this in your copyright agreement.

-Below is a benchmark of Photography license fees in 2019 when buying photography from stock image website or influencer platforms.
+Below is a benchmark of Photography license fees in 2019 when buying photography from stock image websites or influencer platforms.
 The more photos you buy, the cheaper per photo.

-4. AGREE ON EXACT PHOTO SHOOT DATE AND TIME
+4. AGREE ON THE EXACT PHOTO SHOOT DATE AND TIME

-If it is a public holiday, night time or a weekend day, you - the photographer - may charge a higher fee.
-If the photoshoot is outdoors, ensure you have a plan "b" for bad weather conditions, rain, etc and any fees associated for re-scheduling.
+If it is a public holiday, night time or a weekend day, you – the photographer – may charge a higher fee.
+If the photo shoot is outdoors, ensure you have a plan “b” for bad weather conditions, rain, etc and any fees associated with rescheduling.
 Shoot date changes: If a client needs to change the shoot date a few times, the photographer can include an extra travel expense fee to account for airline change fees.
-Keep in mind that any changes in the original schedule, might increase production level and the re-negotiation of the project across the board meaning the crew would be incurring additional time, so you - the photographer - may include an extra day fee for them to handle the workload.
+Keep in mind that any changes in the original schedule might increase production level and the re-negotiation of the project across the board meaning the crew would be incurring additional time, so you – the photographer – may include an extra day fee for them to handle the workload.

 5. USE LOCATION LIMITATIONS TO PRICE PREMIUM

-6. DO THE MODEL CASTING AND CHARGE HIGHER
+6. DO THE MODEL CASTING AND CHARGE A HIGHER PRICE

 Casting (Models) can make or break a shoot, and it runs deeper than the look and style of a model.
 Chemistry is crucial and often the difference between a good shoot and a great one.
 A fantastic image – in most cases – demonstrates collaboration between photographer and models as a truly shared vision, each skill set shaping the shoot and elevating the creative experience.

-The photographer ability to get the most out of the models is key.
+The photographer’s ability to get the most out of the models is key.
 No surprise most top photographers have a defined pool of models they love working with.

 You can show your client the process you have in place to source and motivate the casting to be used for your client’s assignment.